 Sleep apnea is a sleep disorder with serious health implications.
 So it’s important to encourage your partner to speak to a doctor if they have any of the following symptoms:

-- Sometimes stop breathing in their sleep
+- Sometimes stopping breathing in their sleep.

-- Choke or gasp when asleep
+- Choking or gasping when asleep.

-- Very restless at night
+- Being very restless at night.

-- Often feel tired during the daytime
+- Often feeling tired during the daytime.

-2. Change their sleeping position & the tennis ball trick
+2. Change their sleeping position

-Many people snore more when they lie on their back, and less so on their side or stomach.
+Some people snore more when they lie on their back, and less so on their side or stomach.
 Ask your partner to remember this, at least at the start of the night.

 If they roll onto their back later in the night, see if you can gently roll them back onto their side.